Vogeti

-Vogeti or Ogeti is a Hindu surname used by a particular aristocratic family mainly based in Rajahmundry, Andhra Pradesh, India.
-It is one of the Merakaveedhi Telaga Martial race.
+Vogeti or Ogeti is a Telugu surname used by a particular aristocratic family mainly based in Rajahmundry, Andhra Pradesh, India.
+It is one of the Merakaveedhi Telaga martial race.

 History

 This family belongs to the Telaga or Balija caste previously serving in the armies of Vijayanagara Empire. later reached Rajahmundry occupying merakaveedhi of Rajahmundry.
 Holding high positions in the Madras Army.
 They also held huge acreages around Korukonda, Gummaldoddi, Punyakshetram, Rajahmundry, Jambupatnam etc villages and cities.
 Later Guardians of courts of Dharmavaram and Kalavalapalli Zamindari estates.
-They also held the positions of Honoray Magistrate, Municipal Councillors of Rajahmundry and also been the Shavukars(Money Lenders).
-They started first bus service in Rajahmundry to Gokavaram via, Korukonda with the name Godavari Bus Service in the mid 1920s.
+They also held the positions of Honoray Magistrate, Municipal Councillors of Rajahmundry and also been the Shavukars (money lenders).
+They started the first bus service in Rajahmundry to Gokavaram via, Korukonda with the name Godavari Bus Service in the mid-1920s.

 Hierarchy of a notable family with the surname

 The hierarchy of the family who held the part thereof Nandiagama estate residing in Rajahmundry was given by Historian Yatagiri Sri Rama Narasimha Rao.